parallelworks/workflow_tutorial/README.md

 ## 8. Job Submitter
 The workflow is designed to seamlessly submit a specified script to a user-selected PBS or SLURM cluster resource.
 Usesrs have the option to enable job tracking, allowing the PW job to wait for the cluster job to complete while continuously monitoring its status.
 If needed, the cluster job can be canceled directly from the PW job interface.

+## 9. Job Submitter
+This workflow showcases transferring files between the user container and the controller and compute nodes of a cluster using rsync.
+Depending on the files origin and destion and which machine runs the rsync command following scenarios are covered:

+1. rsync runs in the user container (usercontainer-runs-rsync.sh) 1.1 Directory is transferred from the user container to the controller node 1.2 Directory is transferred from the controller node to the user container
+2. rsync runs in the controller node (controller-runs-rsync.sh) 2.1 Directory is transferred from the user container to the controller node 2.2 Directory is transferred from the controller node to the user container
+3. rsync runs in the compute node (compute-runs-rsync.sh) 3.1 Directory is transferred from the user container to the compute node 3.2 Directory is transferred from the compute node to the user container